nsapkota417/nsapkota417.github.io/_pages/about.md

 News
 ------
+* 01/2025: 👨🏻‍💻👨🏻‍💻 Started working at **Mayo Clinic** as a Computational Pathology and AI intern
 * 08/2024: 🎓🎓 Successfully defended my Ph.D.
 Candidacy Exam
 * 06/2024: 📚📚 1 paper accepted to MICCAI 2024
 * 05/2024: 🎉🎉 Received a travel grant from the organizers of ISBI 2024